 Does the citrusy, refreshing flavor of lemongrass make you wonder why it should be called a “grass” at all?
 Yes, I agree, it does sound quite demeaning.
 Well, my love for the Thai herbs –lemongrass and kaffir lime leaves has transformed into this flavourful fried rice recipe with red rice and some veggies thrown in, with egg as an option.
+So HEALTHY, so TASTY!

 - manganese helps in strengthening metabolism.